Living in a Shared Building

 If you find any door, including the deliveries entrance, propped open unattended, it is best to shut it.

 In addition to keys to your flat there is a black fob to open the main front door and the main side door at the deliveries entrance.
-Replacement and additional fobs are available from the Manager.
+Replacement and additional fobs are available from the managing agent.

 There is a third key which opens the gate at the west front corner of the building which takes you onto a path through the side garden.
 It also opens a gate at the back of the building, again on the west side of the site, that leads to a path with steps that goes down towards the bottom end of Hornsey Lane Gardens, through the council estate (Tudor Close) and out onto the Archway Road (useful if travelling north via the 134 or 43 buses).
 The same key opens the central door at the rear of the building which leads to the lower ground lifts, and the pedestrian gate at the side of the electronic gates in the lower car park that opens onto the upper end of Hornsey Lane Gardens.